-Angee (she/her) is a member of the OCO Management Team and has held multiple positions within the OCO since she was hired in January 2019.
+Angee (she/her) is a member of the OCO Leadership Team and has held multiple positions within the OCO since she was hired in January 2019.
 Over the past ten years, she has been active in her community by offering one-on-one support for individuals struggling with substance abuse disorder by developing recovery plans, coping methods, and rehabilitation strategies.
 She believes in trauma-informed care, which is defined as practices that promote a culture of safety, empowerment, and healing.
 Angee has an Associate’s Degree from Pierce Community College and is pursuing a Bachelor of Science in Counseling and Community Psychology at New Mexico State University.

 Contact: Angee Schrader

-Elisabeth (she/her) is a member of the OCO Management Team and has worked at legal aid and policy organizations around the country.
+Elisabeth (she/her) is a member of the OCO Leadership Team and has worked at legal aid and policy organizations around the country.
 Her previous roles include senior researcher at Community Voices at Morehouse School of Medicine, Mental Health Unit staff attorney at Prisoners' Legal Services of New York, and Equal Justice Works Americorps attorney at Legal Assistance of Western New York.
 Elisabeth earned her JD at Northeastern School of Law, where she was named a Public Interest Law Scholar, and her BA in Political Science at Boston University.